 Hearing

 In the event the Appeal Panel finds the appeal is timely and raises issues properly within scope, the Appeal Review Panel shall set a hearing to be conducted on the appeal.
-The hearing shall be scheduled at a date to be determined by the Appeal Review Panel, which shall be no later than forty-five (45) days from the date of the Appeal Review Panel’s receipt of the Consortium’s brief.
+The hearing shall be scheduled at a date to be determined by the Appeal Review Panel, which shall be no later than thirty (30) calendar days from the date of the Appeal Review Panel’s receipt of the Consortium’s brief.
 At the hearing, the parties will be limited to the documentary evidence and participants previously identified to the Appeal Review Panel.
 No later than ten (10) calendar days prior to the date of the hearing, the Appeal Review Panel will inform each side of the amount of time they will be given to make their oral presentation during the hearing.
 The amount of time granted by the Appeal Review Panel for oral presentations by the parties will be inclusive of any time answering questions posed by the Appeal Review Panel.
 The oral presentations will be informal in nature and technical rules of evidence shall not apply.
 Neither party is permitted to call and/or examine witnesses at the hearing.

 Appeal Review Panel Decision

 The Appeal Review Panel shall prepare a written decision setting forth its factual and legal findings on the issues raised by the appeal along with the remedy, if any, it is directing be implemented.
-The Appeal Review Panel’s written decision shall be served on the parties no later than twenty (20) days from the close of the hearing.
+The Appeal Review Panel’s written decision shall be served on the parties no later than twenty (20) calendar days from the close of the hearing.
 The Appeal Review Panel’s decision shall be final and there shall be no further administrative appeals available to the appealing Bidder to challenge the Consortium’s contract award.

 Summary of Appeal Schedule

-The following stable contains the events and dates of the appeal process.
+The following table contains the events and dates of the appeal process.

 Table 23: Summary of Appeal Schedule